 The Christmas tree is up, the mulled wine supplies are depleting and secret Santa presents have been shared.
 We’re feeling festive in the Straight Forward studio.
-To further the Christmas spirit, we’ve got our thinking caps on and chosen our favourite packaging of this year’s festive season.
+To further the Christmas spirit, we’ve chosen our favourite packaging of this year’s festive season.

 Quality Street’s collaboration with John Lewis & Partners